Ildiar25/dephokey/README.md

 ---

 ### How to delete your account
-To delete your account, navigate to settings page and click on delete account button.
+To delete your account, navigate to the Settings page and click on the Delete Account button.
-A dialog alert will you ask if you want to continue and then the app will close your session and redirect to login page.
+A dialog alert will ask you if you want to continue, and then the app will log you out and redirect you to the Login page.

 ![Delete Account](docs/media/gifs/delete-account.gif "How to delete your account")